 2. Their Cosmetic Varieties

-These snakes are so popular, partly because breeders have learned to breed them in captivity, which allows them to selectively breed a wide range of colors that you would be unlikely to see in nature.
+These snakes are so popular, partly because breeders have learned to breed them as pets, which allows them to selectively breed a wide range of colors that you would be unlikely to see in nature.
 These colors can be solid or have stripes, polka dots, and many other patterns, so you are sure to find something you like.

 3. Australia Considers the Corn Snake Invasive

 The illegal pet trade has allowed corn snakes to find their way out of their native homes in North America to form new colonies in other areas.
 Australia, in particular, lists the corn snake as an invasive species due to the numerous habitats the country has that are ideal for supporting this breed.
 They captured 79 corn snakes from 2002–2014, but it seems the corn snake species still thrive down under.

 4. Florida Listed the Corn Snake Population as a Special Concern